WolframResearch/WolframClientForPython/docs/docpages/advanced_usages.rst

     :emphasize-lines: 5,10-11,13,16,18,19

 **********************************************
-Extending serialization: Writing an Encoder
+Extending Serialization: Writing an `Encoder`
 **********************************************

 Serialization of Python object involves encoders, which convert an input object into a stream of bytes.
 The library defines encoders for most built-in Python types and for some core libraries.
 It stores a mapping between types and encoder implementation.
 In order to serialize more classes, new encoders must be registered.